Full class list and documentation

 Extract simulation configuration settings from a UVData object.

 When used with uvdata_to_telescope_config(), this will produce all the necessary configuration yaml and csv file to make an “empty” pyuvdata.UVData object comparable to the argument uvdata_in.
 The generated file will match uvdata_in in frequency, time, antenna positions, and uvw coordinates.
+Note that it may be different in the baseline conjugation convention and the ordering of the baseline-time axis, but those can be modified using the pyuvdata.UVData.conjugate_bls() and pyuvdata.UVData.reorder_blt() methods.

 Parameters